Beginners Start Here!

 Further information and help

 The guides above cover all the main aspects of using fireworks and as you explore UKFR you’ll find plenty more to read up on.
-However if you’re still stuck, or have a question not covered here, by all means let us know.
-You can do this by joining – for free – our Fireworks Forum and asking our online community.
+However if you’re still stuck, or have a question not covered here, by all means let me know.
+You can do this by joining – for free – my Fireworks Forum and asking our online community.
 We welcome beginners and no question is too silly.

-We also have a glossary of all the main firework terms which you can read through: Fireworks glossary.
+I also have a glossary of all the main firework terms which you can read through: Fireworks glossary.